ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 ```
 That works!
 We can bind anything we want in an expression by wrapping it in a function that is immediately invoked with the value we want to bind.`[1]`

 >[1] JavaScript programmers regularly use the idea of writing an expression that denotes a function and then immediately applying it to arguments.
-Explaining the pattern, Ben Alman coined the term [Immediately Invoked Function Expression][iife] for it, often abbreviated "IIFE."
+Explaining the pattern, Ben Alman coined the term [Immediately Invoked Function Expression] for it, often abbreviated "IIFE."

 ### inside-out